dcnieho/SMITE/readme.md

 SMITE is a toolbox for using eye trackers from SMI GmbH with MATLAB, specifically offering integration with [PsychToolbox](http://psychtoolbox.org/).
-A Python version that integrates with PsychoPy is also available from www.github.com/marcus-nystrom/SMITE
+A Python version that integrates with PsychoPy is also available from www.github.com/marcus-nystrom/SMITE.
+For a similar toolbox for Tobii eye trackers, please see www.github.com/dcnieho/Titta.

 Cite as:
-[Niehorster, D.C., & Nyström, M., (2019).
+[Niehorster, D.C., & NystrÃ¶m, M., (2019).
 SMITE: A
 toolbox for creating Psychtoolbox and Psychopy experiments with SMI eye trackers. doi: 10.3758/s13428-019-01226-0.](https://doi.org/10.3758/s13428-019-01226-0)